korken89/crect/README.md

 which utilizes the Nested Vector Interrupt Controller (NVIC) in Cortex-M processors to implement a Stack Resource Policy (SRP) based scheduler.
-Thanks to the compile time creation of the scheduler, the resource requirements are runtime are minimal with:
+Thanks to the compile time creation of the scheduler, the resource requirements at runtime are minimal with:

-* 4-6 instructions for a lock.
+* 4-6 instructions + 4 bytes of RAM for a lock.
 * 1-3 instructions for an unlock.
 * 1-2 instructions for `pend` / `clear`
 * xx-xx instructions for `async`